CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/1 Introduction.md

 - Extreme Programming emphasizes testing, refactoring, and continuous integration.
 - Risk management requires identifying, estimating, and mitigating potential issues.
 - UML serves as a standard for visualizing and modeling software systems.

-This structured format ensures the content is clear, concise, and optimized for study purposes.